 In this formula, the logical test is this bit:

-Next, we need to take an action when the result of the test is TRUE.
-In this case, we do that by adding an "x" to column D. If the test is FALSE, we simply add an empty string ("").
-This causes an "x" to appear in column D when both conditions are true and nothing to display if not.
+Since we want to flag both red and green items, we need to take an action when the result of the test is TRUE.
+In this case, we do that by adding an “o” to column D. If the test is FALSE, we simply add an empty string (“”).
+This causes an “o” to appear in column D when the value in column B is either “green” or “red” and nothing to appear if not.

-Note: if we didn't add the empty string when FALSE, the formula would actually display FALSE whenever the color is not red.
+Note: if we didn’t add the empty string when FALSE, the formula would actually display FALSE whenever the color is not red or green.